 Goodberry's Frozen Custard

-Not technically ice cream but a frozen treat staple in Raleigh!
-Opening its doors in 1988, Goodberry’s Frozen Custard focuses on pure, honest ingredients to make their frozen treats.
+Technically a frozen custard shop (but your tastebuds are happy all the same), Goodberry’s opened in 1988 with a focus on pure, honest ingredients to make their frozen treats.
 In the beginning, not many Southerners knew what frozen custard was, but the concept of their "concrete" quickly caught on.
 The term “concrete” comes from the fact that their custard is whipped until there is little to no air left, resulting in a thick, creamy texture.
 So thick, in fact, that you can flip your cup upside down and the custard will not pour out (as pictured in the header photo up top).
 Made fresh hourly, locals know to check out the flavor of the day online and customize their concrete with a variety of toppings and sauces.

 A post shared by RALtoday (@raltoday)